hotmodelsactress.com

 He was nominated for the MTV Movie Award for Best On-Screen Duo for his role as Sidney "Syd" Deane in sports comedy film White Men Can't Jump (1992).

-King of New York (1990) crime thriller as Detective Thomas Flanigan
+King of New York (1990) - Detective Thomas Flanigan

 Best TV Shows